OV00VO/mildewdetectionincherryleaves/README.md

 * **Objectivity:** Unlike manual inspection, the ML model is objective, eliminating the possibility of human error in identifying mildew.
 ### Scalability and Potential for Broader Impact
 The project doesn't stop at cherry trees.
 Further exploration can investigate the application of this technology to other crops facing similar disease challenges.
 By framing the project within this business case structure, we demonstrate the value proposition of the ML solution and its potential to address challenges faced by a wider range of farmers.

+---
 ### Deployment and Future Potential
 The project aims for deployment on a platform suitable for machine learning applications.
 Additionally, the core technology has the potential to be adapted for disease detection in other crops facing similar challenges, expanding its impact on the agricultural domain.

-Further enhancements could include:
+**Further enhancements could include:**

 * **Automatic Photo Uploader:** Streamlining the process by allowing direct capture and analysis of cherry leaf images through a mobile app or web interface.
 * **Advanced Machine Learning:** Exploring deeper neural networks or ensemble * learning techniques to potentially improve detection accuracy and robustness.
 * **Severity Classification:** Extending the project beyond simple detection to identify the seerity of mildew infection, guiding treatment decisions.